HeZhang1994/weibo-crawler/README.md

 # Weibo Data Crawling

-This is the Python implementation of Weibo data crawling (i.e., posted text and images of one specific Weibo user).
+This is the Python implementation of crawling Weibo data (i.e., posted text, images and videos) of one specific Weibo user.

 The main code is forked from: https://blog.csdn.net/BF02jgtRS00XKtCx/article/details/79547627.

-This implementation removes the function of crawling user comments and fixes bugs as well as setting issues.
+This implementation removes the function of crawling user comments.

+This implementation adds the function of crawling videos.

 # Environment